a44hills/a44hills.github.io/index.md

 <br>
 In the Software Design Engineering enhancement, the skills that are illustrated and course outcome(s) of these skills align to [CS-499-05] “Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources”.
 By enhancing the security and reducing the vulnerabilities in adding encryption to the username/password file and adding additional user input verification code to the enhanced Project 2 C++ file from CS-410, alignment in software development skills will be displayed.
 Name of the enhanced C++ file is CS499_SWE_Project2.cpp. <br>
 <br>
 During the process of performing the enhancements and making the required changes to improve the security of the application, I found that this is what I have been fortunate to do during my career working as both a software validation engineer, BIOS engineer, and software applications engineer.
-The process of adding new features, making revisions, or updating the application to resolve issues is part of the job of being a software developer.
+The process of adding new features, making revisions, or updating the application to resolve issues is part of the job of a software developer.
 Depending upon the organization, a large part of the job as a junior or middle engineer will find themselves resolving issues and adding new features to existing applications.
 Again, depending upon the company, application design is usually performed by middle engineers, and senior engineers are usually looking at management or becoming team leads, and leading a team of engineers and technicians. <br>
 <br>
 For this project, I am using a simple encryption/decryption algorithm, in which I am adding 3 to the ASCII character to encrypt or subtracting 3 from the ASCII character to decrypt.
 This provides a sample demonstration of how encryption/decryption would be implemented to protect the username/password.
 In a fully functional application, the algorithms would be in a separate protected file.
-The type of algorithm would also be more sophisticated and follow the current Advanced Encryption Standard (AES) with 128-bit key or longer encryption guidelines. <br>
+The type of algorithm would also be more sophisticated and follow the current Advanced Encryption Standard (AES) with a 128-bit key or longer encryption guidelines. <br>
 <br>
 The challenges that I encountered while debugging the new enhancements, was in using the built-in cin method, where when it is called for the first time in the method, it would only accept the first character, and drop the rest of the username or password stream.
 To resolve this issue, I wrapped the cin method in the getline() method – getline(cin, username).
 Using this method, I was able to check the username and userpasswd using the VerifyUserNameInput() and VerifyPassWordInput() methods. <br>
 <br>